perftechnomar-commits/scanned-pdf-manuals-converter/README.md

-# Spare Parts OCR Import Builder — headerless drawing variants 4.18.9
+# Spare Parts OCR Import Builder — Spares tab label 4.18.10

 Replace both deployed `app.py` and `tools.py` with the accompanying revised files.
 Keep `vessels.csv`, the Excel template, Streamlit secrets, and requirements in the same locations.

 ## What changed

+### 4.18.10 Spares tab label

+- Renames the visible fourth workflow tab and heading to **Spares**.
+The word “review” no longer appears in that workflow label.

 ### 4.18.9 headerless drawing variants and taller review pages